 Intentional torts carry an element of intent that most other torts do not.
 To commit an intentional tort, it follows that you must do something on purpose.
 This is in sharp contrast to “regular” torts, that don’t focus on intent at all.

-All torts involve four main elements: duty, breach, causation and damages.
-Whether a regular tort or an intentional tort, these elements do not change.
 Whether the tort is intentional depends solely upon the mindset of the person committing the tort (sometimes called the "tortfeasor" in legalese).
 The state of mind of the tortfeasor determines the tort.